 Julie’s architect Jerome Buttrick (a member of the Remodelista Architect/Designer Directory) is the one who first put speed ovens on our radar.
 In our post 15 Essential Tips for Designing a Kitchen, he recommends considering a speed oven in lieu of a microwave.
 What exactly is a speed oven?
 Smaller in size and faster in cooking speed than a standard wall oven, a speed oven combines convection, microwave, and, in most cases, a grill element.
 Together these cooking technologies reduce cooking times significantly—and without the colorless, tasteless, and rubbery results of a microwave.
-Most of these ovens can be operated on a single mode (for instance, microwave only for defrosting) and come with pre-set roasting and baking programs (a baking cycle might be 90% convection and 10% microwave) that yield great results at reduced times.
+Most of these ovens can be operated on a single mode (for instance, microwave only for defrosting) and come with preset roasting and baking programs (a baking cycle might be 90 percent convection and 10 percent microwave) that yield great results at reduced times.

-Caveat: This cooking technology comes with a steep price tag, ranging from $1,500 to $3,000 (they’re similar in cost to medium- and high-end wall ovens).
+Caveat: This cooking technology comes with a steep price tag, ranging from $1,500 to $3,500 (they’re similar in cost to medium- and high-end wall ovens).

 Above: Most speed ovens are configured as built-in wall ovens.
-The Miele MasterChef 24-inch Speed Oven is at the top of the line in terms of features and technology—and price.
-Kitted out with 1,000 Watt microwave, a True European convection oven, and infrared broiling, it has 15 operating modes and over 100 automatic cooking programs; $2,999 at AJ Madison.
+The Miele H 6800 BM Speed Oven is at the top of the line in terms of features and technology—and price.
+Kitted out with a 1,000-watt microwave, 19 operating modes, and over 100 automatic cooking programs; $3,299 at US Appliance.

 Above: The Jenn-Air 30-Inch Built-In Microwave Oven with Speed-Cook System combines microwave cooking with convection cooking and broiling for results that are up to three times faster than conventional ovens.
-It has a clean front with a curved handle, and comes with several auto sensor cooking modes; $1,849 at Plessers.
+It has a clean front with a curved handle, and comes with several auto sensor cooking modes; $2,099 at Plessers.

-Above: In addition to European convection, the Bertazzoni 24-Inch SO24PROX Speed Oven offers conventional electric-oven cooking modes and an electric grill.
+Above: In addition to European convection, the Bertazzoni 24-Inch Speed Oven offers conventional electric-oven cooking modes and an electric grill.
 These can be combined with the microwave functions to cut cooking time by more than 50 percent; $1,699 at AJ Madison.